RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/domainmanager.md

 required: No
 default value: None
 format: Absolute path of a file
-description: Specifies the script used to determine if the Domain Manager started properly.
+description: Specifies an optional script used to determine if the Domain Manager started properly.
+A script exit value of `0` indicates the Domain Manager started successfully.

 parameter: `status_script`
 required: No
 default value: None
 format: Absolute path of a file
-description: Specifies the script to check the status for the Domain Manager.
+description: Specifies an optional script to check the status for the Domain Manager.
+A script exit value of `0` indicates the Domain Manager is alive.

 parameter: `query_script`
 required: No
 default value: None
 format: Absolute path of a file
-description: Specifies the script used to get a detailed status output for the Domain Manager.
+description: Specifies an optional script used to get a detailed status output for the Domain Manager.

 parameter: `environment`
 required: No